GAzzinnari/WeatherApp/README.md

 * JSONDecoder / Codable
 * XCTest

+## Prerequisites
+* Xcode
+* OpenWeatherMap API Key

+## Setup API Key
+Create an API key for your project (https://openweathermap.org/appid#use) and replace mock value in `WeatherRepository.Constants.appId` to your API key.

 ## Build & Run
 For the purpose of this challenge no third-party dependency was used, so CocoaPods wasn't needed.
 To run simply open `WeatherApp.xcodeproj`, select `WeatherApp` scheme, select an iOS device and click Start or `Cmd + R`.